brunapearson/mtrl-auto-uav/README.md

 ### Reference:
-If making use of this work in any way (including our pretrained models or dataset), please reference the following:
+If making use of this work in any way (including our [pre-trained models](https://zenodo.org/record/3338078#.XS32h-hKguU) or [dataset](https://zenodo.org/record/3270774#.XS32sehKguU), please reference the following:

 Multi-Task Regression-based Learning for Autonomous Unmanned Aerial Vehicle Flight Control within Unstructured Outdoor Environments
 [Maciel-Pearson et al., In Robotics and Automation Letters IEEE, 2019]( ).